espocrm/documentation/docs/administration/config-params.md

 ### Passwords

 * passwordStrengthLength – min password length;
-* passwordStrengthLetterCount – how much letter required for passwords;
+* passwordStrengthLetterCount – how many letters are required for passwords;
-* passwordStrengthNumberCount – how much numbers required for passwords;
+* passwordStrengthNumberCount – how many numbers are required for passwords;
 * passwordStrengthBothCases – `false` – password must contain letters of both upper and lower case;
 * passwordRecoveryRequestLifetime – `3 hours` – how long a password recovery link is valid;